Climbing to the top of St Peter’s dome is one of the highlights of a trip to Rome. Here is how to climb the dome and how to skip the queue.

 Once at the top of the dome, you will be rewarded by the views so often seen in pictures: St Peter’s square…

 … the Sistine chapel and the Vatican museums…

 … the Vatican gardens

-Back on the roof, you have access to restrooms, water fountains, a gift shop and a new coffeebar.
-Take a walk to the front of the basilica to look into the Square and observe the huge statues on the façade and the imposing Cupola just above you.
+Back on the roof, you have access to restrooms, water fountains, a gift shop and a new coffee bar.
+Take a walk to the front of the basilica to look into the Square.
+Observe the huge statues on the facade and the imposing Cupola just above you.

 When you’re ready to leave, there is again the option of elevator or stairs.
 Consider taking the stairs down, as this area contains marble plaques of all the famous who have visited the dome over the years.
 Going down takes much less time than going up!

 Astonishingly, the exit is directly in St Peter’s nave, that you can now visit.